 The café was founded in 2005 by Anne Curtis and Jenny Weaving, and they were later joined by Jenny Bone.
 It was felt that it should be run under the auspices of St John the Baptist Church, particularly as the church room was going to be used for the café.
-Having visited other church-based cafes and got some ideas of how to run the café, the ladies decided to go for a 'classy' image and to make the atmosphere as authentic as possible.
-Hence proper tablecloths and fresh flowers!
+Having visited other church-based cafes and got some ideas of how to run the café, the ladies decided to make the atmosphere as welcoming as possible.

-The original team also decided to serve only Fairtrade tea, coffee, and hot chocolate, and we've continued with that ethos ever since.
-Cakes were, and still are, mainly home-made - we have a regular supply of cakes from villagers, and some weeks we're inundated with cakes - not that we're complaining!
+The original team decided to serve tea, coffee, and hot chocolate and we still do.
+Cakes were, and still are, mainly home-made - we have a regular supply of cakes from villagers.

-The first couple of years were very successful, but in September 2006, after a couple of tries during the summer term, the team decided to move the café to the Methodist Church, in the middle of the village.
+In September 2006, the team decided to move the café to the Methodist Church, in the middle of the village.
 It was felt that if it was in a more central location, more people might be encouraged to pop in for a cuppa and a slice or two of cake!
-Early signs in 2006 were good, and the café continued to thrive in its new form.

-Thanks must go to all the villagers who've supported us over the last five years - we really couldn't do it without you!
+Thanks must go to all the villagers who have supported us over the last 18 years - we really couldn't do it without you!
 And long may the KBS Café continue!

 "We are friends you haven't yet met"